Are you unhappy at work?

 Consider why you’re unhappy at work

-Before you can fix the “not pleased with my job” problem, you must first figure out why you’re feeling this way.
+Before you can address why you're not pleased with your job, you must first figure out the expectations and realities causing these feelings as you start moving forward.
 People are unhappy at work for a variety of causes, each with its own set of answers.
 Take a look at some of the most prevalent reasons why individuals dislike their employment and see if any of them apply to you.

 You are aimless